September 30, 2022 16:48 Dr. Yen Platz

 66th Annual General Conference at the United Nations in Vienna

-WAJ: The IAEA believes that nuclear technology research is for the purpose of global peace; in light of Europe's current serious energy crisis, what is your take on this IAEA's noble purpose?
+WAJ: The IAEA believes that nuclear technology research is for the purpose of global peace.
+In light of Europe's current serious energy crisis, what is your take on the IAEA's noble purpose?

-I work in nuclear energy safety.
+I am working on nuclear power safety (the topic of my PhD thesis).
 That is my area of expertise.
-In the context of climate change and CO2 balance, I believe nuclear energy will be a wise investment in the future.
+In the context of climate change, global warming, and CO2 balance, I believe nuclear energy will be a wise investment in the future.
 Vietnam is also considering nuclear energy, but that decision is up to the country's leaders, and we are merely technology consultants or scientists.
-We are responsible for accurately assessing the project's safety, technical issues, and implementation capabilities; and the decision is made by the leaders.
+I personally believe that Vietnam will need nuclear energy in the future.
+We are responsible for accurately assessing the project's safety, technical issues, and implementation capabilities, and the decision is made by the leaders.

-We appreciate your efforts to raise public awareness of the critical issues surrounding nuclear energy research.
+We appreciate your efforts to raise public awareness of the critical issues surrounding nuclear power technologies and nuclear safety research.
 We, like the rest of the world, hope that the dignity of scientists like you will enable the IAEA's noble purpose to be realized in the future.

 For more information about the 66th Annual Conference of IAEA, please visit the link: https://www.iaea.org/gc-archives/gc